SOP Document and Record Control

 |ISO 13485:2016 Section||Document Section|

 This SOP describes how documents and records are handled.
-The goal is to understand how documents are typically structured and in what states they can be as they move from draft to release.
-It’s similarly important to always have the most recent document available at the specified location while ensuring that changes to documents can be traced.
+The goal is to understand how documents are typically structured and their current state as they move from draft to release.
+The most recent document must be available at a specified location while ensuring changes to documents are always traceable.

 This whole template assumes that you’re using Google Drive and Google Docs for your QMS.
 If you’re using something else, then.. good luck.
 Just kidding.
 You need to customize it, of course.
 There’s specialized QMS software out there which makes some of these tasks easier and lots of other tasks harder :) Make sure to describe somewhere (ideally in this first paragraph), in which tool your QMS documents will be managed and stored.